UPDATED 8/10/21

 entree at restaurant with outdoor seating.

 Whether you dine inside this hobbit-like tea lounge and eatery or outside on the peaceful patio, brunch at The Mad Herbalist makes for a great date.
 We loved sipping from champagne-infused flights of tea (which pairs especially well with Lavender Mocha) and enjoying delicious selections from the rotating brunch menu on a breezy Sunday afternoon.
-The lunch menu, served Thursday through Saturday from 11am to 3pm, is also imaginative and delicious, and the teas are the best I’ve tasted in the south!
+The lunch menu, served Thursday through Saturday from 11 AM to 3 PM, is also imaginative and delicious, and the teas are the best I’ve tasted in the South!
 You’ve simply got to try them.

 Photo by Lindsay Ferrier